-The redesignation to Urban Low Residential will allow residential dwelling units to be constructed rather than an industrial development.
-The inclusion of localized Neighborhood Commercial nodes in the Alternatives provides the ability to have walkable neighborhoods.
+nodes provides the ability to have walkable neighborhoods and reduction in localized Neighborhood Commercial nodes in the Alternatives provides the ability to have walkable neighborhoods.
 While both forms of development will remove existing vegetation and thereby alter habitat on the site, residential uses should have less impacts than industrial uses to plants and animals in the area.